OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details how to create a smooth, visually appealing loading spinner using only CSS.
+This document details how to create a visually appealing loading spinner using only CSS.
 No JavaScript is required!
-We'll leverage CSS animations and transformations to achieve this effect.
-This example uses standard CSS, but could easily be adapted for a framework like Tailwind CSS by replacing the inline styles with Tailwind classes.
+This example utilizes CSS animations and transformations to achieve a smooth, rotating effect.

 **Description of the Styling:**

-The spinner is created using a single pseudo-element (`::before`) on a parent container.
-We use CSS animations to rotate the element continuously, creating the spinning effect.
-The `border-radius` property makes the element circular, and the different border colors create the spinner's distinct look.
+This loading spinner consists of four circular elements arranged in a square.
+Each element rotates independently, creating a dynamic and engaging loading animation.
+The styling uses `border-radius` to create the circles, `animation` for the rotation, and `transform` for positioning.
+The colors are easily customizable by changing the `background-color`.

 **Full Code:**